ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

       if it drifts away (it will use the original PID gains during repositioning and between tests).
 When you release the sticks it will continue auto tuning where it left off.
-   -  Move the ch7/ch8 switch into the LOW position at any time to abandon the autotuning and return to the origin PIDs.
+   -  Move the ch7/ch8 switch into the LOW position, or change flight mode if using AUTOTUNE flight mode, at any time to abandon the autotuning and return to the origin PIDs.
    -  Make sure that you do not have any trim set on your transmitter or the autotune may not get the signal that the sticks are centered.